seanzhangkx8/ConvoKit/README.md

 - Linguistic coordination, a measure of relative power between individuals or groups based on their use of function words (see the [Echoes of Power](https://www.cs.cornell.edu/~cristian/Echoes_of_power.html) paper)

+- Coming soon: Question typology, a method for  extracting surface motifs that recur in questions, and for grouping them according to their latent rhetorical role (see the [Asking too much](https://www.cs.cornell.edu/~cristian/Echoes_of_power.html) paper)

 ## Installing
 The toolkit requires Python 3.
 Run `python3 setup.py install` to install the package.